sap-tutorials/Tutorials/tutorials/cp-mobile-cards-welcome/cp-mobile-cards-welcome.md

 [ACCORDION-BEGIN [Step 2: ](View the Welcome Card in Mobile Cards client)]

- Congratulations, you have your first SAP Mobile card on the Device.
+Congratulations, you have your first SAP Mobile card on the device.

-> Welcome Card are auto subscribed by default and downloaded automatically after registration.
+> Welcome cards are auto subscribed by default and downloaded automatically after registration.

 ![MobileCards](Markdown_files/img_012.png)